CosmWasm/cosmwasm/IBC.md

 After that you can process `PacketMsg` more or less like an `ExecuteMsg`, including calling into other contracts.
-The only major difference is that you must return Acknowledgement bytes in the protocol-specified format
+The only major difference is that you must return Acknowledgement bytes in the protocol-specified format.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]